How good are n-gram Markov models for language modeling?

 After reporting the results about "why Turkers Turk," I received a set of questions about further things that people would like to know about the Turkers.
 One of the most common questions was about the compensation of Turkers: "How much do they make by Turking?"

-Well, there is no question about Mechanical Turk, that Mechanical Turk cannot answer, so here we go.
+Well, there is no question about Mechanical Turk that Mechanical Turk cannot answer, so here we go.
 I posted the very same question on MTurk, asking people about their average compensation per week.
 Without further ado, here are the results:

 A small number of people make more than $100 per week, about 20% make more than $20 per week, and the majority get less than $20.
 So indeed it seems unlikely that people work on MTurk for a living.

 It is much more likely that people actually enjoy what they are doing, and getting some cash is a nice side-effect.
 Furthermore, it is work that can be done even while working, and doing the tasks on MTurk helps other people.
-My own gut feeling is that the research about the motivations that drive people to contribute to open source projects can also be applied here to explain why Turkers turk.
+My own gut feeling is that the research about the motivations that drive people to contribute to open source projects can also be applied here to explain why Turkers Turk.

-(Info: The current survey paid 5 cents per HIT, and received responses for 200 Turkers.
+(Info: The current survey paid 5 cents per HIT, and received responses from 200 Turkers.
 I will keep running the survey to collect 1,000 responses and will report if I see any significant changes.
 But so far the results seem remarkably stable.)

 A few months back, I decided to ask Turkers about their motivation for participating on Mechanical Turk.
 I found their responses quite fascinating, so I decided to list them in their raw format, without any further tabulation and processing.

-However, as the time passed, I realized that I wanted to have the results in a more summarized and accessible format.
-Therefore, I bit the bullet and organize the results.
+However, as time passed, I realized that I wanted to have the results in a more summarized and accessible format.
+Therefore, I bit the bullet and organized the results.
 Of course, I had no time for such a big task.
 So, what to do?
 First, I hired two coders using RentACoder.com, to read and identify the main reasons listed in the responses.
 The two coders agreed on 9 broad categories:

 A. To Kill Time